-Next door is a gastronomic restaurant, Le Ventre de l'Architecte, decorated in 1950s retro-chic in Le Corbusier's original spirit.
+Next to it is a gastronomic restaurant, Le Ventre de l'Architecte, decorated in 1950s retro-chic in Le Corbusier's original spirit.

 Originally designed as a gymnasium, the roof is a huge 600 square metre / 6,460 square foot terrace, pictured, with sculpted ventilation stacks, a paddling pool, an open-air performance space and sensational panoramic views.

-It was purchased in 2010 and restored by the cult Marseille-born designer Ito Morabito, also known as Ora Ïto, and reopened in summer 2013 as an exhibition space, bookshop and café.
+It was purchased in 2010 and restored by the cult Marseille-born designer Ito Morabito, also known as Ora Ïto.
+He reopened an indoor space there in 2013 as an exhibition venue and bookshop.

-There is - sometimes, when a show is on - a small entrance charge to enter the gallery but access to the open-air terrace - where artworks are also displayed - is free. Ïto calls the terrace MAMO, short for Marseille Modular ("Modular" was the name of a design gauge devised by Le Corbusier).
+There is - sometimes, when a show is on - a small entrance charge to enter the gallery but access to the open-air terrace, where artworks are also displayed, is free. Ïto calls the terrace MAMO, short for Marseille Modular.

-The big 2014 summer show at MAMO (now ended) was called Défini, fini, infini and featured seven brand-new works by the French conceptual artist Daniel Buren.
+The 2014 summer show was Défini, fini, infini and featured seven brand-new works by the French conceptual artist Daniel Buren.
 In summer, evening events are also held on the roof terrace featuring artists such as David Walters or Arthur H. Website for MAMO